Which trends offer opportunities on the European outsourcing market?

 Virtual Reality (VR) technology uses software to replicate a real or imaginary environment.
 It allows a user to interact with this environment by simulating their physical presence.
 Augmented Reality (AR) technology overlays computer-generated information onto a live view of a real environment.
 It enhances the view and allows the user to manipulate the information.
 Both VR and AR technologies are popular amongst consumers and businesses, in applications ranging from games to healthcare simulations.

-Technological developments that have led to widespread access to VR and AR include the availability of smaller (less bulky) hardware, less expensive hardware, highly developed graphics and VR sensors in mobile devices.
-In the future, reliable 5G networks will help the further development of VR and AR as they require large amounts of data processing which will be supported by 5G networks.
+Technological developments that have led to widespread access to VR and AR include the availability of smaller (less bulky) hardware, less expensive hardware, highly developed graphics, and VR sensors in mobile devices.
+The access to reliable 5G networks will help the further development of VR and AR as they require large amounts of data processing which will be supported by 5G networks.

 - Be curious and proactive in seeking out (or developing) innovative technology.